LearnEverything/acktueli/src/pages/docs/THINGS.md

 ### Status vs Static
 Statuses are always static, but static isn't always status.
 The fact that every `thing` has a `parent` is a `static` property of that `thing`.

+### Side
+`Things` on the left side of the `actor` can indicate the `actor` is displaying or more generous with said thing.
+Things on the right could be more possessive, secretive or secure.